gabest11/esphome-cc1101/readme.md

-This is a CC1101 transciever component that works with esphome's remote_transmitter/remote_receiver.
+This is a CC1101 transceiver component that works with esphome's remote_transmitter/remote_receiver.

 It can be compiled with Arduino and esp-idf framework and should support any esphome compatible board through the SPI Bus.